syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Overview.md

 # Overview

 DataManager helps in managing relational data in ASP.NET.
 Its rich features make querying data sources easier.
-The OData Client fully supports OData queries that are enabled in Web API & WCF data services.
+The OData Client fully supports oData queries that are enabled in Web API & WCF data services.

 DataManager supports different type of data binding, such as:

 1. JSON
 2. Web Services
-3. OData
+3. oData

 Basically, all services that have JSON acts as a transport.